srearl/cap_im_overview/README.md

 # cap_im_overview

-**temporary** home for a presentation of CAP Information Management resources to the NSF review team
+**temporary** home for a review of Information Management at the CAP LTER to the NSF review team - October 2020